Rug Cleaning Denver

 Step 4: Pre-Spot and Fringe Preparation

-Any potentially difficult spots will be pre-treated with special solutions to increase chances of removal.
+Any potentially difficult spots will be pre-treated with special solutions to increase the chances of removal.
 The fringe is also pre-treated for maximum soil removal.

 Step 5: Cleaning